 Brahma chickens might appear fierce, but these birds are known for their calm and docile nature.
 While other chickens might be nervous when you pick them up, Brahma chickens are docile.

 Some of them are downright friendly and curious, not at all afraid of humans, and their bulky weight makes them easy to catch.
 Brahma chickens make excellent pets for children.
 Consider raising them with Cochin chickens which are also large and friendly.

 Brahmas are usually quiet birds, though they’ll coo when laying eggs.
 Their quietness can serve as an alarm of sorts, as any noise they make will alert the farmer of something unusual happening.
 Like others, Brahma roosters will crow several times each day.

-Brahmas are dual-purpose chickens.
+Brahmas are excellent meat birds.
+They are marketed as heavy roasters or capons.
 Their massive size makes them obvious meat production chickens, although they do not grow as fast as most broiler varieties.

 Brahma History and Origin

 The Brahma chicken’s exact origin is still up for debate, though it’s widely believed to have been bred in America from large-sized birds with many foot feathers.
 The most commonly accepted theory is that the birds were imported from a Shanghai port in China, hence the reason that they’re also called Shanghai birds.